wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

-# Configuring reCaptcha for Self Registration
+# Configuring reCaptcha for Self-Registration

-Self registration is an important feature when in comes to commercial applications.
-This feature allows the users the privilege of being a part of your community without you having to go through the hassle of adding them.
+Self-registration is an important feature when it comes to commercial applications.
+This feature gives the users the privilege of being a part of your community without you having to go through the hassle of adding them.